timjogorman/ArabicPropbank/README.md

 # ArabicPropbank
-This is just a basic page hosting the current Arabic Propbank frames
+This is just a basic repository hosting the current Arabic Propbank frames.